GOP lawmakers cringe over Trump’s effort to destroy DeSantis

 He said this week that he “probably” regrets endorsing DeSantis in the race.

 “He was dead as a dog; he was a dead politician.
-He would have been working perhaps for a law firm or doing something else,” Trump told a reporters who traveled with him to Iowa.
+He would have been working, perhaps, for a law firm, or doing something else,” Trump told reporters who traveled with him to Iowa.

 Senate Republican Whip John Thune (S.D.) said on Wednesday that he wished Trump would focus on drawing contrasts with Democrats on the issues instead of tearing down fellow Republicans.